ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress.

+9.12.2022
+- I applied to 2 contracts for front end development.
+I would love to have both, but one of them in particular is just HTML.
+THAT would be a great thing to have just to blast through during my down time at work.
+Also, I found a HTML/CSS/JS Sorting Algorithm visualizer project that I plan on rebuilding in React.
+I think it would show a different level of understanding of how software works in regards to data processing.
+Anyone can learn HTML.
+Engineers learn about Big O.

+Notes for Alg project: Add time complexities and timer display

 9.11.2022
 - Youtube is filled with terrible tutorials.
 I thought I found the right one, but after the 30 minute video was done, I only THEN discovered that it was for a Shopify app that would exist within Shopify itself, not a standalone site that used Shopify and GraphQL on the backend.
 Either way, I sent a reply to the people at Vaan Group and I'm going to do some more applications today.
 I also tweaked the Basic Calculator as it looked horrendous.